Brian Tomasik: Moral consideration of video game characters

-Tomasik has argued that some non-player characters (NPCs) in video games may deserve limited moral consideration, depending on their behavioral complexity.
-In a 2014 interview with Vox, he suggested that while simple NPCs such as Goombas in Super Mario Bros. likely have negligible ethical relevance, more advanced characters that display goal-directed behavior, such as avoiding harm or adapting to player actions, may be ethically relevant to a very small degree.
-He drew parallels between such NPCs and simple reinforcement learning agents, noting that if these systems pursue rewards or avoid punishments, they may embody minimal forms of morally relevant processing.
-While stating that individual NPCs carry minimal ethical weight, Tomasik argued that the aggregate harm caused by large-scale simulated violence might become nontrivial.
-He also expressed concern that as NPCs become more lifelike and intelligent, their moral significance could increase.
+In a 2014 interview with Vox, Tomasik argued that some non-player characters (NPCs) in video games may deserve limited moral consideration, depending on their behavioural complexity.
+He suggested that simple NPCs such as Goombas in Super Mario Bros. probably have negligible ethical relevance, while more advanced characters that display goal-directed behaviour, such as avoiding harm or adapting to player actions, may have a small degree of ethical relevance.
+He drew parallels between such NPCs and simple reinforcement learning agents, noting that if these systems pursue rewards or avoid punishments, they may embody forms of processing that could be morally relevant.
+While stating that individual NPCs have minimal ethical weight, Tomasik argued that the aggregate harm caused by large-scale simulated violence might become nontrivial.
+He also expressed concern that as NPCs become more lifelike and intelligent, their moral status could increase.

-In a 2021 interview with Wired, he reiterated that large-scale simulated harm could pose ethical risks, and suggested that some NPCs displaying goal-directed behavior might merit moral attention.
+In a 2021 interview with Wired, he reiterated that large-scale simulated harm could pose ethical risks, and suggested that some NPCs displaying goal-directed behaviour might merit moral attention.

-Consciousness as an emergent and moral construct
+Consciousness

-Tomasik has been described as endorsing a form of consciousness eliminativism, the view that consciousness does not exist in some ontologically distinct fashion.
+Tomasik has been described as endorsing a form of consciousness eliminativism, the view that consciousness does not exist as an ontologically distinct entity.
 He describes consciousness as a high-level concept that humans ascribe to physical systems, rather than an objectively existing property.
 He rejects the existence of ontological qualia and does not accept the hard problem of consciousness, identifying instead as a type-A physicalist in the terminology of David Chalmers.
-He compares consciousness to concepts such as justice, socially constructed, morally significant, but vague at the margins, suggesting that while people may agree on clear cases, they may differ in judgment about borderline instances.
+He compares consciousness to concepts such as justice: socially constructed, morally relevant, and vague at the margins.
+In his view, people may agree on clear cases while differing about borderline instances.

 Tomasik combines reductionism with elements of panpsychism, treating consciousness as an emergent property of information-processing systems.
 He argues that whether a system is considered conscious, and the moral concern it warrants, is partly a normative question.
-Nevertheless, he supports using neuroscience and computer science to refine intuitions about which systems are more likely to exhibit sentience.
+He also supports using neuroscience and computer science to refine judgements about which systems are more likely to exhibit sentience.

-Influence
+Reception and criticism

-Role in developing wild animal suffering as a moral issue
+Wild animal suffering

-Tomasik has played a role in increasing interest in wild animal suffering among academic researchers and within the effective altruism community.
+Tomasik has contributed to interest in wild animal suffering among academic researchers and within the effective altruism community.
 He corresponded with figures such as Oscar Horta and helped establish early online spaces for discussion, including a Facebook group that later became "Reducing wild-animal suffering".